ilyvsc/ilyvsc/README.md

 Anyway, *welcome* to my digital living room.
 Kick off your shoes, grab a drink—no need for formalities here.

 > [!WARNING]
-> - don't ask me about my favorite stuff, unless it's your day off.
+> - don't ask me about my favorite stuff unless it's your day off.
 > - don't give me a 'half' opinion, i want to know every single detail.

 ## facts about me?

 I don't know... thus I can't say much about me; let's watch anime, read manga, or discuss music or anything IT-related.
-Maybe i'll spit a few things about me in the process.
+I may spit a few things about myself in the process.

-### but a few boring things

-- i'm an '**efficiency nerd**', why?
-Well... if a task takes 10 steps, I’ll obsess until it takes 3. (dead serious)
-- hate endless blablabla, if it’s broken, I’ll fix it.
-If it’s working, cool, let’s make it better. **If it does not exist, I'll build it.**
-- extremely social, even tho i'm asocial, ironic, right?
-I translate “tech speak” into human.
-Or into Japanese, slowly... 🇯🇵

 ### besides `sudo` i'll be

 - watching anime instead of running `systemctl poweroff`. *[Adoちゃん][ado-chan] approves this.*
-- listening to VOCALOID and j-pop songs, *all the time*. metal + cuteness == [perfection][babymetal-url]
+- listening to VOCALOID and J-pop songs, *all the time*. metal + cuteness == [perfection][babymetal-url]
 - learning Japanese so I can finally read [ヴァイオレット・エヴァーガーデン][violet-url] raw. plus my manga collection.
 - crying out loud to some romcom. after [Horimiya][horimiya-url] and [五等分の花嫁][5hanayome-url] i'm not the same.
 - singing (sort of) [any of these OPs][openings-url], supporting [lia from shallm][lia-url], or talking about [Ado](https://ado.fan/).